theJYC/LinkInABit/README.md

 `CURRENTLY IN ACTIVE DEVELOPMENT 🚀`

-`contactBack` is a Chrome Extension that allows users to keep an accessible record of desired LinkedIn contacts.
+`contactBack` (previously `circleBack`) is a Chrome Extension that allows users to keep an accessible record of desired LinkedIn contacts.

 Given its utility, `contactBack` is **a tool that primarily serves recruiters, job hunters, and salespeople** who rely on LinkedIn as a platform to maintain their networking channels.\
 <br />